 In this introductory course relevant principles of health and society will be addressed.
 The course starts with historical developments in thinking about disease, health and health promotion.
 Next, we elaborate on causes and consequences of demographic, social, and economic health differences, using an interdisciplinary perspective (psychology, sociology, epidemiology).
 Specific attention is paid to the interaction between societal developments and health and ethical considerations.
 We also discuss global health, infectious diseases and environmental health.
 Furthermore we address health systems in the Netherlands, including health policies regarding care, cure and prevention, and the organisation of formal and informal health care.

-Dr. Kirsten Verkooijen (HSO) & Franshelis Garcia (HSO)
+Kirsten Verkooijen (HSO), Franshelis Garcia (HSO) & Kristel Polhuis (HSO)